camunda/camunda-archetypes/camunda-archetype-ejb-war/src/main/resources/archetype-resources/README.md

 ${symbol_pound}${symbol_pound}${symbol_pound} Deployment to an Application Server You can also build and deploy the process application to an application server.
-For an easy start you can download JBoss Wildfly with a pre-installed Camunda from our [Download Page](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/).
+For an easy start you can download WildFly with a pre-installed Camunda from our [Download Page](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/).

 ${symbol_pound}${symbol_pound}${symbol_pound}${symbol_pound} Manually